Kia Forum: 2020s: Acquisition by Steve Ballmer

 On March 24, 2020, Clippers owner Steve Ballmer announced that he had agreed to acquire the Forum from MSG for $400 million.
 The acquisition was needed in order to enable the construction of the Clippers' new Intuit Dome in Inglewood; the Clippers accused MSG of using litigation to block construction of the new arena, which they feared would cannibalize the Forum's live events business.

-The venue was closed from March 2020 to July 31, 2021 due to COVID-19.
+The venue was closed from March 2020 to July 31, 2021, due to COVID-19.
 The Forum reopened on July 31, 2021, hosting Bellator 263.
 A concert by the Foo Fighters on July 17, 2021, was originally scheduled to be its first event, but it was postponed due to COVID-19 cases within the band's staff.

 In February 2022, it was announced that All Elite Wrestling (AEW) would host a live broadcast of Dynamite from the Forum on June 1, 2022, marking its first professional wrestling event since 2015.
+In August 2023, it was announced that AEW would host Full Gear at the Forum on November 18, 2023.
+The event would be preceded by special episodes of its weekly shows Rampage and Collision (the latter being a special Friday-night edition due to the PPV being on a Saturday) on November 17.

-On March 22 and 23, Dua Lipa performed two sold out shows, as part of her Future Nostalgia Tour.
+On March 22 and 23, Dua Lipa performed two sold-out shows as part of her Future Nostalgia Tour.

-On April 4, 2022, Kia Motors acquired the naming rights to the facility, renaming it Kia Forum.
+On April 4, 2022, Kia Motors, whose American headquarters are located in Irvine, acquired the naming rights to the facility, renaming it Kia Forum.

+In October 2022, My Chemical Romance performed five sold-out shows at The Forum as part of their Reunion Tour.

-Harry Styles performed a 15-night residency at The Forum in October and November of 2022 as a part of his Love on Tour.
+Harry Styles performed a 15-night residency at The Forum in October and November 2022 as part of his Love On Tour.